 Project: Prepare Teaching Faculty for Creating Micro-Lectures

-Since I arrived at the college of medicine in fall 2013, I have worked closely with our faculty to prepare them for teaching in different modalities.
-One of these is to create pre-recorded short, succinct videos as preparation work for students before they come to an active learning session.
-This is a little meta, however I wanted to show two videos we made with faculty to showcase how they use various educational technologies.
+Since I arrived at the College of Medicine in fall 2013, I have worked closely with our faculty to prepare them for teaching in different modalities.
+In the redesigned UICOM curriculum, we have incorporated more preparation work for students to do in advance of more interactive sessions like team-based learning, core cases, and flipped classroom.
+For part of this prep work, faculty have collaborated across campuses to create hundreds of pre-recorded short, succinct videos to view prior to attending interactive sessions.
+This is a little meta, however I wanted to show two videos we made with faculty to showcase how they have used two specific educational technologies: PowToon and Explain Everything.

-Amy Lin, MD explaining how she uses PowToon to create micro-lectures.
+Amy Lin, MD explaining how she has used PowToon to create micro-lectures.

-Elliot Kaufman, PhD explaining how he uses the tablet app Explain Everything (also one of my personal favorites!) to create micro-lectures.
+Elliot Kaufman, PhD explaining how he has used the tablet app Explain Everything (also one of my personal favorites!) to create micro-lectures.

-In 2017, as the college of medicine was ramping up the design of the new curriculum, it became clear that there would be a need for educational videos to augment other preparatory material.
+In 2017, as the College was ramping up the design of the new curriculum, it became clear that there would be a need for educational videos to augment other preparatory material.
 The concept of having students watch video as prep work is not new, of course.
 We were drastically reducing the number of traditional didactic education in favor of active learning sessions.

 It was a little chaotic in the beginning as faculty were excited and scared to create video.
 My colleagues at the other campuses and I did numerous workshops and presentations (along with a lot of one-on-one work) with faculty, staff, and administration to help them to understand some best practices with video production.